Arnold Berliner

 Arnold Berliner (Gut Mittelneuland bei Neisse, 26 December 1862 – Berlin, 22 March 1942) was a German physicist.

 Biography

 Berliner graduated in physics from the University of Breslau in 1886.
-He worked in the research and development laboratories of the Allgemeine Elektrizitäts-Gesellschaft (AEG).
+He worked in the research and development laboratories of the Allgemeine Elektricitäts-Gesellschaft (AEG).

 Around the middle of 1912 he was appointed by the publishing firm Springer Verlag, Berlin as editor of the new scientific magazine Naturwissenschaften, inspired by the prestigious British scientific journal Nature, first published in November 1869.
 Naturwissenschaften began publication in January 1913.
 He became a good friend of immunologist Paul Ehrlich and chemist Richard Willstätter.

 Nazi Germany and suicide

 Berliner was dismissed on 13 August 1935, from the journal he had founded 22 years earlier because of the racial policies on "non-Aryans" implemented by the Nazi government.
 The decision was reported in Nature (See Nature 136, 506-506; 28 September 1935), which editorialized:

 Berliner committed suicide the day before an evacuation order (meaning deportation to an extermination camp) became effective.